 Consumer Target: Archetypes

 Post- audit of their current marketing strategy and digital presence it was evident that although the product catered to students wishing to study within the United Kingdom, they were missing out on the intricate facets that defined their target consumers.
 This phase explored the latent needs of international students, parents, and students.
-To further our research we dug into previous interactions, messages and docmented data provided by the UKSA team and developed key insights.
+To further our research we dug into previous interactions, messages and documented data provided by the UKSA team and developed key insights.

 Our research of UKSA’s consumers fell in the categories below and drove our digital strategy: